AxisCommunications/docker-acap/README.md

 > for information on how to generate certificates for TLS authentication.

 The application provides the means to run a Docker daemon on an Axis device, thereby making it possible to deploy and run Docker containers on it.
-When started the daemon will run in rootless mode, i.e. the user owning the daemon process will not be root, and by extension, the containers will not have root access to the host system.
+When started, the daemon will run in rootless mode, i.e. the user owning the daemon process will not be root, and by extension, the containers will not have root access to the host system.
 See [Rootless Mode][docker-rootless-mode] on Docker.com for more information.
-The page also contains known limitations when running rootless Docker.
+That page also contains known limitations when running rootless Docker.

 <!-- omit in toc -->
 ### Known Issues

 - Only uid and gid are properly mapped between device and containers, not the secondary groups that the user is a member of.
-This means that resources on the device, even if they are volume or device mounted can be inaccessible inside the container.
+This means that resources on the device, even if they are volume or device mounted, can be inaccessible inside the container.
 This can also affect usage of unsupported D-Bus methods from the container.
 See [Using host user secondary groups in container](#using-host-user-secondary-groups-in-container) for how to handle this.